evrythng/evrythng-cli-plugin-csv-loader/README.md

   * `defaultRedirectUrl` - (optional) If set, used as the product/Thng redirection URL.
 Must contain `{shortId}` or `{thngId}`/`{productId}` somewhere depending on the resource type.
   * `defaultShortDomain` - (optional) If set, used as the short domain for the creation of the redirection URLs.
-Needs to be set when the domain is different than the default one.
+Needs to be set when the domain is different than the default one (`tn.gg`).

 An example configuration is shown below: